Update: Due to excessive heat forecast for July 28th, the event has been moved indoors into the Milo Bail Student Center Ballroom.

 Visit Charting Our Path: Celebrating 50 Years of Black Studies to learn more about the project.

 Review UNO’s policies and procedures on masks, social distancing, and other public health measures in advance.
+Fully vaccinated individuals may interact without masks.
 Individuals visiting campus who are not UNO students, faculty, or staff members are asked to download and use the Check COVID app for Apple iOS or Android prior to arrival.
 You can also access the app via a web version.
 1-Check UNO continues to be required for UNO students, faculty, and staff members.

 About Charting Our Path